oVirt/ovirt-site/source/infra/jenkins-migration-plan.html.md

 3.  add the 2nd phsical server as temp slave for testing
 4.  copy jobs configuration (tar.gz of current jobs dir)
 5.  copy builds (tar.gz and move it)
+6.  copy user database (since it's a small user db, we might want to recreate them using openid)
-6.  copy other imporant files (userContent?)
+7.  copy other imporant files (userContent?)
-7.  verify jobs
+8.  verify jobs
-8.  detach existing slaves from jenkins.ovirt.org to new server
+9.  detach existing slaves from jenkins.ovirt.org to new server
-9.  change dns entry for new server to jenkins.ovirt.org and old server to jenkins-test.ovirt.org
+10. change dns entry for new server to jenkins.ovirt.org and old server to jenkins-test.ovirt.org
-10. verify all jobs works
+11. verify all jobs works

         * gerrit access